 While the above question will help you outline what questions to ask and which topics to cover, this is just the beginning.

 The crucial follow up question is, “What kind of data do I need?”

-This last question is what will determine which question types, qualitative, quantitative, or a mix of both, that you will use in your survey.
+This last question is what will determine which question types you will use in your survey.
+Should you use qualitative questions, quantitative questions, or a mix of both?

 There are two main categories of question types: quantitative and qualitative.
-Each one has its own strengths and weaknesses when it comes to data, and which you choose will depend on what kind of data you are hoping to collect.
+Each has its own strengths and weaknesses when it comes to the data they yield, and which you choose will depend on what kind of data you are hoping to collect.